Looking for the best things to do in Killarney Ireland? Well you’re in the right place!

 The Annals of Ireland, which recounts the early history of Ireland, was also written by the monks of Innisfallen Abbey.

-One of the best ways to explore the ruins of Innisfallen Island and its majestic ancient woodlands complete with wild deer is to head over there by kayak.
+You can get up close and personal with the ruins of Innisfallen Island and its majestic ancient woodlands complete with wild deer by heading over there by boa.